Earn your Bachelor of Science Degree in Nursing

 Once matriculated as a student at the University of Bridgeport, courses must be completed at UB.
 The last 30 credits of your degree must also be completed at the University.
 Permission to take a general education course at other institutions for transfer credit will only be approved for valid reasons.

 What happens if I need to take a semester off?

 We recognize that as adult learners who may also be working full-time, sometimes our students need to take a leave for a variety of reasons.
 You are permitted to request a leave of absence and work with the Associate Dean, Dean and Registrar to complete the necessary steps in order to do so.
 You may request a leave for up to one year without having to reapply to the program.
 It is intended that the RN to BSN completion program be completed within 7 years of matriculation.

 Is there a clinical component to this program?

-Within the RN to BSN Hybrid Completion program there are three courses that include activities that require you to be engaged in a variety of assignments away from the computer at sites convenient to your geographic location.
+Within the RN to BSN completion program there are 3 courses that include activities that require you to be engaged in a variety of assignments away from the computer at sites convenient to your geographic location.
 NURS 310 is a community practice experience that requires 35 hours towards completion of a community project.
 All RN to BSN programs must provide practice experiences to achieve baccalaureate knowledge.
 These practice experiences enhance students’ ability to meet course objectives through a variety of direct and indirect care experiences.